 - Reviewing cost effectiveness studies on diabetes education across care models in the healthcare system to develop a replicable framework for implementing diabetes education and in turn reducing costs.

 - Identifying the outcomes of diabetes education across multiple care models.

 The American Association of Diabetes Educators Research and Education Foundation tackles critical problems impacting the dissemination of Diabetes Self-Management Education and Support (DSMES) and supports strong and effective partner organizations interested in doing the same.
 We believe that good stewardship means maximizing our resources, including grant funding and staff time, while building strong partnerships based on trust.
 We aim to structure grants in a way that makes sense from a financial perspective while also funding partners for the cost of delivering results efficiently, supported by open and honest dialogue about the resources required.

 We welcome partners to contact the foundation if they have questions about this policy.
 Our finance team can help clarify appropriate treatment of costs under the foundation’s policy.

-AADE values the contribution of research in diabetes education, and the support this research offers to the diabetes education profession and the people who are at risk for and have diabetes.
+ADCES values the contribution of research in diabetes education, and the support this research offers to the diabetes care and education specialist and the people who are at risk for and have diabetes.
 We also value the privacy of our members.
-The AADE policy for access to our membership for survey research recognizes both of these values in its effort to support the growth and expansion of the profession.
+The policy for access to our membership for survey research recognizes both of these values in its effort to support the growth and expansion of the profession.